ludolpif/llss/README.md

 Build instructions for [GNU/Linux](doc/BUILDING-Linux.md) (which I use), [Windows 10/11](doc/BUILDING-Windows.md) (which it works), [Mac OS X](doc/BUILDING-MacOSX.md) (not yet).
 Code and other help/contribution instructions here: [CONTRIBUTING.md](doc/CONTRIBUTING.md).

-# First technical choices
+# Technical choices
-- Early stage, we can make huge change now but not later, jump in !
+- Early stage, we can make huge changes now but not later, jump in !
 - Don't dive into costly complex and platform-specific [short-term hopefully performant](doc/PERFORMANCE.md) C++ code
   - Keep low gatekeeping on who can actually write code here
   - Tried Rust + Bevy, powerful, not easy, fast changing, slow compiling, no stable ABI for mods
   - Trying C + SDL3, fine and very *fun to write* and C is king for other languages bindings
-  - prove me Zig or other can help to have more contributors here (I can really just switch if it really happens)
+  - Prove me Zig or other can help to have more contributors here (I can really just switch if it really happens)
 - Few but strong base libraries
   - [FLECS](https://www.flecs.dev/flecs/): ECS are mind blowing building block for live-hackable data and behaviors
   - [Dear ImGui](https://github.com/ocornut/imgui) + [C bindings](https://github.com/dearimgui/dear_bindings): *enjoyable and simple* GUI crafting/modding
   - [SDL3](https://wiki.libsdl.org/SDL3/FrontPage): cross-platform development library handling platform-specific sadness for us
-  - help me choose the few next
+  - Help me choose the few next